FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 39. Write a program to find whether a number is prime or composite .

 ### 40. Write a program to calculate aggregate percentage scored by a student in 5 subjects .
-Percentage = ( Marks Obtained / 500 )\*100 .
+Percentage = ( Marks Obtained / 500 )\*100.

+### 41. Write a program to input a number and print its square.